dixitmudit/dixitmudit.github.io/_pages/research.md

 # COMPUTATIONAL CATLYSIS
 ## CO2 Conversion to high value chemicals
-Persistently rising levels of carbon dioxide (CO2) in the atmosphere are great concern to the climate changes and global warming issues.
-Therefore, it is important to identify catalysts and catalyst properties that activate and convert CO2, in order to improve the activity of CO2 conversion reactions.
-We apply Density functional theory, Ab-inito Molecular Dynamics and Atomistic Thermodynamics to understand and Design effective catalysts for CO2 reduction to high value chemicals.
+I apply Density functional theory, Ab-inito Molecular Dynamics and Atomistic Thermodynamics to understand and design effective catalysts for CO2 reduction to high value chemicals.
 {% include figure image_path="/assets/images/C7.png" %}
+### Representaive Pubulications:

 ## C-H Activation and Dehydrogentation of Alkanes on Metal Oxides
 Olefins are important chemical building blocks for the production of a wide range of valuable chemicals and plastics.
 A promising route to produce olefins is the non-oxidative dehydrogenation of alkanes on metal oxides.
 We provide fundamental insights into the various mechanisms of alkane dehydrogenation on Metal oxides and identify structure-activity relationships, by using Density Functional Theory and Ab-inito Molecular Dynamics calculations.
 {% include figure image_path="/assets/images/Al2.png" %}